Surya Siddhanta: Description of Time

 The author of Surya Siddhanta defines time as of two types: the first which is continuous and endless, destroys all animate and inanimate objects and second is time which can be known.
 This latter type is further defined as having two types: the first is Murta (Measureable) and Amurta (immeasureable because it is too small or too big).
 The time Amurta is a time that begins with an infinitesimal portion of time (Truti) and Murta is a time that begins with 4-second time pulses called Prana as described in the table below.
 The further description of Amurta time is found in Puranas where as Surya Siddhanta sticks with measurable time.

 The text measures a savana day from sunrise to sunrise.
 Thirty of these savana days make a savana month.
 A solar (saura) month starts with the entrance of the sun into a zodiac sign, thus twelve months make a year.

+The text further states there are nine modes of measuring time.
+"Of four modes, namely solar, lunar, sidereal, and civil time, practical use is made among men; by that of Jupiter is to be determined the year of the cycle of sixty years; of the rest, no use is ever made".